fossasia/susi.ai/docs/FolderStructure.md

 * `src/index.js` is the JavaScript entry point.
 * `src/__tests__/` new tests related to all the components can be created in this folder, this project follows a `jest` testing suite.
 * `src/actions/` contains related action types which can be defined in this folder.
 * `src/components/` any new component can be added in this folder, given that the file is reused or should be unique in some way.
+All static files are present in this component as well.
+* `src/components/Translate/` has all the pot files required to integrate the project with [Weblate](http://weblate.org).
 * `src/constants/` contains all the action types which are being used in the Application.
 * `src/dispatcher/` contains the files to call the Dispatcher Service for the Chat App.
 * `src/images/` contains all the static images being used in the App.